MarcelSchweitzer/Lernpfadplaner_Demokrateam/README.md

     - editor.ejs: ?
     - footer.ejs: ?
     - header.ejs: ?
-    - lpSettings.ejs: ?
+    - lpSettings.ejs: settings for the active learningpath
-    - settings.ejs: ?
+    - settings.ejs: framework of the setting pages lpSettings and userSettings
-    - userSettings.ejs: ?
+    - userSettings.ejs: settings for the user of the active session
   - index.ejs: ?
   - landing.ejs: ?
 - .env: ?